Canadian genocide of Indigenous peoples: The Beothuk

 The Beothuk tribe of Newfoundland is extinct as a cultural group.
 It is represented in museum, historical and archaeological records.

 With the death of Shanawdithit in 1829, the Beothuk people, and the Indigenous people of Newfoundland were officially declared extinct after suffering epidemics, starvation, loss of access to food sources, and displacement by English and French fishermen and traders.
 The Beothuks' main food sources were caribou, fish, and seals; their forced displacement deprived them of two of these.
 This led to the over-hunting of caribou, leading to a decrease in the caribou population in Newfoundland.
 The Beothuks emigrated from their traditional land and lifestyle, attempting to avoid contact with Europeans, into ecosystems unable to support them, causing under-nourishment and, eventually, starvation.

 Governor John Byron's proclamation that "I do strictly enjoin and require all His Majesty's subjects to live in amity and brotherly kindness with the native savages [Beothuk] of the said island of Newfoundland", as well as the subsequent Proclamation issued by Governor John Holloway on July 30, 1807, which prohibited mistreatment of the Beothuk and offered a reward for any information on such mistreatment.
-Such proclamations seemed to have little effect, as writing in 1766, Governor Hugh Palliser reported to the British secretary of state that "the barbarous system of killing prevails amongst our people towards the Native Indians — whom our People always kill, when they can meet them".
+Such proclamations seemed to have little effect as in 1766 Governor Hugh Palliser reported to the Secretary of State for the Northern Department, Augustus FitzRoy, 3rd Duke of Grafton, that "the barbarous system of killing prevails amongst our people towards the Native Indians — whom our People always kill, when they can meet them".

 Scholars disagree in their definition of genocide in relation to the Beothuk.
 While some scholars believe that the Beothuk died out as an unintended consequence of European colonization, others argue that Europeans conducted a sustained campaign of genocide against them.